rosen777/typescript-first-steps/README.md

 # TypeScript First Steps

-Jump-start your TypeScript journey with this friendly, practical intro from Anjana Vakil.
+Jump-start your TypeScript journey with this friendly, practical introductory course by Anjana Vakil.

+_Watch the full video course on [FrontendMasters.com](https://frontendmasters.com/workshops/typescript-first-steps)_

 ## Overview
   This course will equip you with the key concepts & skills you’ll need to become proficient with the TypeScript language, and acquaint you with the production-grade tooling, workflows, and resources you’ll want to accelerate your productivity and career growth.